Étiquette : église orthodoxe des culdees

 L'église celtique historique et l'église orthodoxe d'aujourd'hui des Culdees

-In the Scoti-Monasticon it quotes Boece (circa 1530) that “the term Culdee originally denoted monks, but up to his time was applied to all priests.”
+In the Scoti-Monasticon it quotes Boece (circa 1530) that“the term Culdee originally denoted monks, but up to his time was applied to all priests.”
 Dr Wylie In his “History of Scotland” elaborated: “It was the Culdee lamp that burned at Constance, at Basle, at Ypres, at Worms and Mainz.
-Boniface, the emissary of […]
+Boniface, the emissary of Rome, […]

 The Didache -(incl. missing translation and verses) Accepted by the Culdee, and greater fellowship of churches.